isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-12-20-post-test Amendments to Subsidiary Legislation under the PSPM Act with effect from 20 December 2024.md

 image: ""
 variant: markdown
 ---
-The Registrar of Regulated Dealers hereby notifies all regulated dealers that amendments to the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Regulations 2019 (“**PMLTF Regulations**”) under the Precious Stones and Precious Metals (Prevention of Money Laundering, Terrorism Financing and Proliferation Financing) Act 2019 (“**PSPM Act**”) will commence on&nbsp;20 December 2024.
+The Registrar of Regulated Dealers hereby notifies all regulated dealers that amendments to the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Regulations 2019 (“**PMLTF Regulations**”) under the Precious Stones and Precious Metals (Prevention of Money Laundering, Terrorism Financing and Proliferation Financing) Act 2019 (“**PSPM Act**”) will commence on <u>20 December 2024</u>.

 The key amendments to the PMLTF Regulations are provided below.